Ocean (Nottingham)

-Ocean is a nightclub located on Greyfriar Gate in Nottingham, England.
+Ocean, formerly the Astoria, is a nightclub located on Greyfriar Gate in Nottingham, England.
 The club is used as a student night club for both of the universities in Nottingham.

 History

 The building opened as a palais de danse to replace Victoria Halls in Talbot Street.
 It was known as Greyfriars Hall and was opened by the Lord Mayor of Nottingham, Walter Wessen, on 8 October 1929.
 It was designed by the Nottingham architectural practice of Evans, Clark and Woollatt for W. A. Walker at a cost of £30,000.
 The main dance hall with a floor of 105 ft by 85 ft which accommodated 600 dancers.

 One of the main events of the year was the General Hospital Ball which transferred to this venue in 1929.